Gaussian Multiple and Random Access in the Finite Blocklength Regime: A Nonasymptotic Bound and its Analysis for the Gaussian Random Access Channel

-\end{fleqn} where $\mathsf{f}(U, m_i)$ is the codeword for the message $m_i \in [M]$, $U$ is the common randomness random variable\footnote{The realization $u$ of the common randomness random variable $U$ initializes the encoders and the decoder.
-At the start of each communication epoch, $u$ is shared by all transmitters and the receiver.
-We show in \cite[Appendix C]{effros2018arxiv} that the alphabet size of $U$ is bounded by $K + 1$.}, and the output $\vY_k$ is generated according to \eqref{eq:yRAC}.
-If no transmitters are active, then the unique message $\{0\}$ is decoded with probability of error bounded as
+where $\mathsf{f}(U, m_i)$ is the codeword for the message $m_i \in [M]$, $U$ is the common randomness random variable, and the output $\vY_k$ is generated according to \eqref{eq:yRAC}.
+If no transmitters are active, then the decoder decodes to the unique message $[M]^0 \triangleq \{0\}$ with probability of error bounded as

 \end{definition}